 Hepatitis A

-1) the monovalent vaccine, which provides protection against hep A only
+1) the monovalent vaccine, which only protects against hep A

 2) the combined hepatitis A and B vaccine